ashpursglove/ashs-modbus-tool/README.md

 ## What Is This?

-**Ash’s Modbus RTU Tester** is a dark-themed, feature-packed, highly-engineered desktop tool that lets you:
+**Ash’s Modbus RTU Tester** is a (thankfully) dark-themed, feature-packed, ""highly-engineered"" desktop tool that lets you:

 - Scan serial ports for RS-485 tools
 - Connect to any Modbus RTU device via RS-485